KalasaniGopichand90143-cyber/DAA_Practicals/README.md

 Both methods successfully calculate the factorial of a number.
 The iterative method is more memory-efficient, while the recursive method demonstrates the concept of recursion clearly.
 Therefore, iteration is preferred when memory efficiency is important.

+# Practical 5 : Implementation of a knapsack problem using dynamic programming

+# Summary :

+This practical implemented the 0/1 Knapsack Problem using Dynamic Programming.
+The algorithm determines the maximum value that can be placed in a knapsack without exceeding its capacity.
+Dynamic Programming stores solutions to smaller subproblems to avoid repeated calculations.
+The execution time and space requirements were also analyzed.

+# Conclusion :

+The Dynamic Programming approach efficiently solves the 0/1 Knapsack Problem and provides the optimal maximum value.
+It has a time complexity of O(n × capacity) and a space complexity of O(n × capacity).
+This practical demonstrates how Dynamic Programming can be used to solve optimization problems efficiently.

+# Practical 6 : Implementation of chain matrix multiplication using dynamic programming.

+# Summary

+This practical implemented Chain Matrix Multiplication using Dynamic Programming.
+The algorithm finds the optimal order of multiplying a sequence of matrices to minimize the total number of scalar multiplications.
+Dynamic Programming stores the results of smaller matrix chains and uses them to solve larger chains.
+The practical also analyzed the execution time, time complexity, and space complexity.

+# Conclusion

+The Dynamic Programming approach efficiently determines the minimum multiplication cost for a chain of matrices.
+It avoids calculating the same subproblems repeatedly and provides an optimal multiplication order.
+The algorithm has O(n³) time complexity and O(n²) space complexity, making it much more efficient than checking every possible parenthesization directly.

 # Practical 7 : Implementation of making a change problem using dynamic programming

 # Summary :